-How does the curriculum make connections to prior knowledge across disciplines?

-How does the curriculum place an emphasis on learner application of knowledge and skills?

-How are discipline-specific, higher-order thinking and transferable skills and dispositions integrated into the curriculum?

-How does the curriculum embed the skills and competencies necessary to attain the school's vision of the graduate?

-How is the curriculum articulated/constructed vertically and horizontally to ensure depth of understanding?
+- How does the curriculum make connections to prior knowledge across disciplines? - How does the curriculum place an emphasis on learner application of knowledge and skills? - How are discipline-specific, higher-order thinking and transferable skills and dispositions integrated into the curriculum? - How does the curriculum embed the skills and competencies necessary to attain the school's vision of the graduate? - How is the curriculum articulated/constructed vertically and horizontally to ensure depth of understanding? - In what other ways does the school align to this Principle?

-written curriculum documents agendas or minutes from meetings where content and vertical and horizontal articulation are discussed and determined lesson plans related to assignments that result in deep understanding videos of teaching practice demonstrating implementation of curriculum project-based or performance-based assessments interdisciplinary classes, projects, or classroom experiences other examples/evidence that demonstrate the school's alignment to this Principle
+written curriculum documents

+agendas or minutes from meetings where content and vertical and horizontal articulation are discussed and determined lesson plans related to assignments that result in deep understanding videos of teaching practice demonstrating implementation of curriculum project-based or performance-based assessments interdisciplinary classes, projects, or classroom experiences